 Fresh Fruit (Ponlamai, ผลไม้)

 Brightening up Bangkok’s busy streets is Thailand’s colourful arrays of exotic fruits.
-At almost every street corner, cooling in ice filled Bangkok street food carts, you will find ripe yellow pineapples, cool red watermelons and juicy orange papayas.
+At almost every street corner, cooling in ice-filled Bangkok street food carts, you will find ripe yellow pineapples, cool red watermelons and juicy orange papayas.
 The other less familiar fruits are sour green (unripe) mango and guava (farang fruit).
 The Bangkok Street Food vendors will slice your fruit of choice and serve in plastic bags with a skewer to stick them with.
-Each come with a choice of added sugars, salts and of course chili (prik gluea).
+Each comes with a choice of added sugars, salts and of course chilli (prik gluea).
 Price per bag will be around 10-15 baht but this will depend on size and fruit.
 The fruit stall pictured below left is my local (Asoke Rd) which sells 3 bags for 40 baht and includes more exotic additions of white dragon fruit, purple dragon fruit and sweet mango.

 Chicken on Rice (Khao Man Kai, ข้าวมันไก่)